-Table 44: Show IPv6 Statistics - display description (Continued)
+Table 42: Show IPv6 Statistics - display description (Continued)

-Field Description Reassembled Succeeded The number of IPv6 datagrams successfully reassembled.
+Field Description Address Errors The number of input datagrams discarded because the IPv6 address in their IPv6 header's destination field was not a valid address to be received at this entity.
+This count includes invalid addresses (e.g., ::0) and unsupported addresses (e.g., addresses with unallocated prefixes).
+For entities which are not IPv6 routers and therefore do not forward datagrams, this counter includes datagrams discarded because the destination address was not a local address.
+Unknown Protocols The number of locally-addressed datagrams received successfully but discarded because of an unknown or unsupported protocol.
+This counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the datagrams.
+Truncated Packets The number of input datagrams discarded because datagram frame didn't carry enough data.
+Discards The number of input IPv6 datagrams for which no problems were encountered to prevent their continued processing, but which were discarded (e.g., for lack of buffer space).
+Note that this counter does not include any datagrams discarded while awaiting re-assembly.
+Delivers The total number of datagrams successfully delivered to IPv6 user-protocols (including ICMP).
+This counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the datagrams.
+Reassembly Request Datagrams The number of IPv6 fragments received which needed to be reassembled at this interface.
+Note that this counter is increment ed at the interface to which these fragments were addressed which might not be necessarily the input interface for some of the fragments.
+Reassembled Succeeded The number of IPv6 datagrams successfully reassembled.
 Note that this counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the fragments.
 Reassembled Failed The number of failures detected by the IPv6 re-assembly algorithm (for whatever reason: timed out, errors, etc.).
 Note that this is not necessarily a count of discarded IPv6 fragments since some algorithms (notably the algorithm in RFC 815) can lose track of the number of fragments by combining them as they are received.
 This counter is incremented at the interface to which these fragments were addressed which might not be necessarily the input interface for some of the fragments.
 IPv6 Transmitted Forwards Datagrams The number of output datagrams which this entity received and forwarded to their final destinations.
 In entities which do not act as IPv6 routers, this counter will include only those packets which were Source-Routed via this entity, and the Source-Route processing was successful.
 Note that for a successfully forwarded datagram the counter of the outgoing interface is incremented.
 Requests The total number of IPv6 datagrams which local IPv6 user-protocols (including ICMP) supplied to IPv6 in requests for transmission.
-Note that this counter does not include any datagrams counted in ipv6lfStatsOutForwDatagrams.
+Note that this counter does not include any datagrams counted in ipv6IfStatsOutForwDatagrams.
 Discards The number of output IPv6 datagrams for which no problem was encountered to prevent their transmission to their destination, but which were discarded (e.g., for lack of buffer space).
-Note that this counter would include datagrams counted in ipv6lfStatsOutForwDatagrams if any such packets met this (discretionary) discard criterion.
+Note that this counter would include datagrams counted in ipv6IfStatsOutForwDatagrams if any such packets met this (discretionary) discard criterion.
 No Routes The number of input datagrams discarded because no route could be found to transmit them to their destination.
-Generated Fragments The number of output datagram fragments that have been generated as a result of fragmentation at this output interface.
-Fragment Succeeded The number of IPv6 datagrams that have been successfully fragmented at this output interface.
-Fragment Failed The number of IPv6 datagrams that have been discarded because they needed to be fragmented at this output interface but could not be.
-ICMPv6 Statistics ICMPv6 received Input The total number of ICMP messages received by the interface which includes all those counted by ipv6lflcmpInErrors.
-Note that this interface is the interface to which the ICMP messages were addressed which may not be necessarily the input interface for the messages.
-Errors The number of ICMP messages which the interface received but determined as having ICMP-specific errors (bad ICMP checksums, bad length, etc.).
-Destination Unreachable Messages The number of ICMP Destination Unreachable messages received by the interface.
-Packet Too Big Messages The number of ICMP Packet Too Big messages received by the interface.
-Time Exceeded Messages The number of ICMP Time Exceeded messages received by the interface.

-Table 44: Show IPv6 Statistics - display description (Continued)
+Table 42: Show IPv6 Statistics - display description (Continued)